Learn to Curl

 Our "Learn to Curl" classes consists of a volunteer club member showing you the fundamentals regarding sliding a stone and sweeping.
 It is our aim to have you play an end at the conclusion of the 90 minute lesson, all while acclimating yourself to the ice.
-While most people sign up as an individual, curling is great when done together with friends, family and coworkers alike.
+You can either sign up as an individual or as a group.
 We can handle up to 10 people per curling sheet.